ProgrammerAsahi/ImageResize/README.md

             "jobId": "c99162f2-0b99-4b45-9884-1cc7af3d378d"
         }
         ```
-        Notice that you could use the returned `jobId` to further get the processing result from workers in 5 minutes.
+        Notice that you could use the returned `jobId` to further get the processing result from workers.
+The result could be kept for 500 seconds.

 2. Resize Image API
     * Effect - Request to resize a given image or a given batch of images to 100×100pt thumbnail.
     * HTTP Method - `POST`
     * Usage - Hit the following URL via cURL or Postman:
     `http://127.0.0.1:5000/imageapi?imagePath=<Your image path>`
     The parameter `imagePath` is mandatory.
 You should specify the absolute path of a image or a folder by yourself.
-Notice that all the image paths should start with `/ImageResize/images/`, **as they are the ones in container, not in your laptop**.The path `/ImageResize/images/*` is equivalent to `./images/*`, which is under the root directory of this project on your laptop.
+Notice that all the image paths should start with `/ImageResize/images/`, **as they are the ones in container, not in your laptop**.The path `/ImageResize/images/*` is equivalent to `./images/*` on your laptop.
     Also, if you give a single image path, only that target image will be resized.
-Instead, if you give a directory, all the images which are directly under that folder will be resized (**Not recursive**).
+Instead, if you give a directory, all the images under that folder will be resized (**Not recursive**).
     * Return - JSON data will be returned.
 If the request is valid, the API will **return a success signal and a jobId** that you could get the result later.
 Otherwise, it will **return a failure message and a failure signal**.
     * Example - Resize the example image `CogentLabs.jpg`.
         * Start the application